 What better way to encourage your family to eat a healthier diet than growing your own food?
 If you have picky eaters, they may come around to trying new food as they spend time caring for it.
 My husband and I try our best to eat healthy each day and there are so many health benefits to eating fresh, local produce!

-Read Also: Modern Christian Homemaking – Feeling unprepared for being a Christian Homemaker?
+Read Also: Modern Homemaking for Christian Moms – Feeling unprepared for being a Christian Homemaker?
 It is a huge transition from life as an independent woman to staying home with little ones!

 I was unsure if anything would grow the first year we started.
 I thought if we did one thing wrong that nothing would grow (sometimes the directions on the seed packets seem overwhelming).

 To my surprise, there were plenty of vegetables that grew and grew, and we’ve always had more than enough (of most things) to share!
 Some things won’t grow as well as you’d like, but it’s all a learning experience each year.

 There are many types of gardens for each home/yard size.
 Here’s some basic info about my garden: